dlesbre/bibtex-autocomplete/README.md

 - [researchr.org](https://researchr.org/)
 - [unpaywall.org](https://unpaywall.org/)

 The searches are performed using the entries' dois if present, title or author otherwise.
-The titles are compared excluding punctuation and case.
-Make sure your titles are correct to get matches.
+Titles are compared excluding punctuation and case, so make sure to include the full title to get matches.

+There is no guarantee that this script will find matches for your entries, or that the websites will have any data to add to your entries.

+The script will not overwrite any user given non-empty fields, unless the `-f/--force-overwrite` flag is given.

+The script is designed to minimize the chance of false positive - that is adding data from another similar-ish entry to your entry.
+If you find any such false positive please report them using the [issue tracker](https://github.com/dlesbre/bibtex-autocomplete/issues).

 ## Installation